team23/style-guide/README.md

 ## Overview

 This repository contains the TEAM23 configuration for linting and styling rules.
-It includes configurations for ESLint (JavaScript, TypeScript, Vue.js) and Stylelint (CSS, SCSS), and enforces accessibility (a11y) standards.
-These configurations help maintain code quality and consistency across projects.
+It includes configurations for ESLint (JavaScript, TypeScript, Vue.js) and Stylelint (CSS, SCSS), and accessibility (a11y).
+These configurations help maintain code quality and consistency across TEAM23's projects.